nekonaute/roborobo3/roborobo3/_README.txt

 ** VERY QUICK START **

 Check the Template* projects in prj/ (start with TemplateRandomwalk, then TemplateBoids).
 Everything you need is there.
-Launch with:
-- for TemplateRandomwalk: './roborobo -l config/template_wander_bigrobots.properties' or './roborobo -l config/template_wander_smallrobots.properties'
-- for TemplateBoids: ./roborobo -l config/template_boids.properties

-Both projects contain a lot of comments and example of code.

-If you want to start coding, I suggest you do not modify existing code and keep it for reference.
-To create a new project, that is quite easy.
-Let's assume you want to clone the TemplateRandomwalk project.
-The following shows how to clone an existing project, then to compile and run the new project:
+The code is meant to illustrate how it worksand contains a lot of comments.
+Check also the config/ directory, which contains "properties" files, used to launch a particular instance of roborobo.
+It specifies both parameters and project classes to be used.
+A typical command to launch roborobo is: './roborobo -l config/boids.properties'

+If you want to start coding:
+1. clone a project (go to prj/, use the clone_project.py script)
+2. create your own config file (go to config/, copy an existing file)
+3. add your project to the Makefile (use makefile_manager script)
+4. compile ('make')
+5. run ('./roborobo -l config/myconfigurationfile.properties')

+Detailed example, based on cloning the TemplateRandomWalk project:

 STEP 1: cloning a project
     <from roborobo root directory>